AnbarasanJ24/webDevelopment-scaffolding/Typescript/Introduction.md

     2. Static - During initialization we can assign types to varibales, function paramter and return values.
 (Java,Go)

 Code Setup
-    1. Install typescript complier using npm -g typescript
+    1. Install typescript complier using npm i -g typescript
     2. create a index.ts and complie it (ES5) using tsc index or tsc
     3. we can watch the file using tsc --watch index  or tsc --watch
     4. To create config file use tsc -init